prosapient/ecto_squash/README.md

       mix ecto.squash --to 20210601033528
       mix ecto.squash --to 20210601033528 -r Custom.Repo

+The repository must be set under `:ecto_repos` in the current app configuration or given via the `-r` option.

 SQL migration will have a filename prefixed with timestamp of the latest migration squashed.
 That way it won't be applied if squashed migration is